Malaysia's thriving China ties tested by missing plane

 A long-term deterioration of ties is unlikely - both countries have too much to lose from an otherwise thriving economic relationship, analysts said.
 But the bad blood generated by the crisis could linger, adding to wariness in Malaysia and other Asian nations over China's rising regional power and leadership pretensions.

-Beijing has a fraught relationship with many of its Southeast Asian neighbours and is party to a string of territorial disputes, particularly in the South China Sea.
+Beijing has a fraught relationship with many of its Southeast Asian neighbors and is party to a string of territorial disputes, particularly in the South China Sea.

 "There's a lot of public relations to be done, a lot of re-engagement.
 There will be a dramatic dip in the relations in that sense," said Tang Siew Mun, a foreign policy specialist at Malaysia's Institute of Strategic and International Studies.